 A Legal Defense You Can Trust

 Florida’s gun laws are intricate and complex.
-With two decades of criminal defense experience, I know how to untangle the law, apply the best set of facts to your case and exploit weaknesses in the prosecutor’s case.
+With two and a half decades of criminal defense experience, I know how to untangle the law, apply the best set of facts to your case and exploit weaknesses in the prosecutor’s case.

 Depending on the facts of your case, I can mount a strong defense to the charges against you.
 One or more of the following defenses may be applicable to your situation: